 An example of public disclosure of private facts include publishing statements of your best friend’s diagnosis or some intimate content to public media without his/her consent.

-The existence of a “private act” is decided on a case-by-case basis based on what an ordinary person can consider private and protected information and the disclosure of which can be offensive.
+The court decides the existence of a “private act” on a case-by-case basis, based on what an ordinary person considers private and offensive if disclosed.

 Physical persons have the right to sue for such kind of harm in one year from the date of disclosure.